TheoGuyard/Groomer-Optimization-Problem/README.md

 - `stations` : Three stations modlised with graphs and declined in three different configurations
 - `mval-IF-3L` and `Lpr-IF` : Classical CARP datasets
 ##### Multiples depots
-Same datasets as those in `stations` but with an extra depot.
+Same datasets as these in `stations` but with an extra depot.

 ## Sources
 To solve a **GOP** problem on an instance, open `src/main.jl` and input dataset path and vehicle number.
 The program will automatically choose wich algorithm to use.
 In the case of multiples depots, it's possible to specify wether an optimal or an approximated solution is needed.